Mind the gaps in Canada’s mental health care system

 The sad reality is that there are not a lot of options to quickly escalate the level of care your child is receiving beyond the emergency room.
 This means that you, dear parent, are first responder when things start to slip.

-Here are a few tips I’ve since learned to help you navigate this gap:
+Here are a couple tips I’ve since learned to help you navigate this gap:

 - Use Crisis Services for guidance.
-I didn’t even think to call crisis services because my daughter was under the care of a psychiatrist.
+I’m not sure why, but I didn’t even think to call crisis services because my daughter was under the care of a psychiatrist.
 I figured the doctor would tell me when we entered dangerous territory.
 If things slide again, I’d now call crisis services for immediate guidance.

 And if you do go to emergency, that’s ok, too.
 At the very least your child will be assessed by a professional.
 They’ll be kept safe if they’re deemed at risk to themselves.
 You may even get bumped up the list for services.